 - Reheat oil and fry the flattened breadfruit chunks until both sides are golden brown.

 - Remove from skillet and place on a plate lined with paper towels to absorb the excess oil.

-- Serve warm as a side dish with your favorite meat or fish.
+- Serve warm as an appetizer or side dish with your favorite meat or fish.